AdobeDocs/experience-platform.en/help/dashboards/insights/destinations.md

 - What are the most used destinations?
 - How many audiences are mapped to each destination, sorted by most to least?
-- How is the mapping of audiences to destinations change from one snapshot to another?
+- How does the mapping of audiences to destinations change from one snapshot to another?

 +++Select to reveal the SQL that generates this insight